Toyota Auris Hybrid (2013-2019) practicality & boot space

 The Auris Hybrid is an easy and practical car to live with.
-It's simple to maneuver and most families will find it sufficiently spacious to fit into their daily routine.
-It doesn't set any class standards, though, for either interior space or luggage compartment volume.
+It's simple to drive and most families will find it sufficiently spacious to fit into their daily routine.
+But it didn't set any class standards when new, for either interior space or luggage compartment volume.

 Toyota Auris Hybrid interior space, storage & comfort

 If you have a bulkier load to shift, the rear seats fold flat to free up a total of 1,198 litres of space.
-The Auris Hybrid is rather shown up by its Toyota Prius stablemate, though – the pioneering hatchback matches the Auris for boot space with the seats in place, but beats it with 1,633 litres when its rear seats are out of use.
+The Auris Hybrid was rather shown up by its Toyota Prius stablemate, though – the pioneering hatchback matched the Auris for boot space with the seats in place, but beat it with 1,633 litres when its rear seats were out of use.